MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The matching logic

 This section follows the [matching logic](#matching-logic) through each input row, explaining the transformation of the state and output at each step.

+Each row from the `Events` table is evaluated against the steps in reverse order, starting with `s3` and moving towards `s1`.

 #### Row 1